-In addition to the changes below, the Park District will collaborate with the Police Department and other local organizations to heighten awareness and to develop a mutual respect between bicyclists and pedestrians.
-The Park District is implementing these changes by the end of July to alleviate conflicts between wheeled and non-wheeled visitors.
+In addition to the changes below, the Park District heighten awareness to develop a mutual respect between bicyclists and pedestrians.
 The District will explore more permanent modifications as it approaches its capital budget planning process this Fall.

 - Restrict bicycle and other wheeled use to the outside lane of the path and require travel only in a counter clockwise direction everyday.
 This would allow for right hand turns as these users enter the path from all points.

-- Designate the inside lane of path for walkers only (would allow strollers and wheelchairs) who would always travel in a clockwise direction.
+- Designate the inside lane of path for walkers only (would allow strollers and wheelchairs) who are allowed to walk in both directions.

 History of Pathway System at Lake Arlington

 Developed with OSLAD and Department of Conservation grants